luisobregon21/simple_shell/README.md

 **memclean** | Function to free all arguments.

 ### Files
-This is the list of files used to compile our shell.
+This is the list of files used to build and run our shell.

 * [memclean.c](https://github.com/luisobregon21/simple_shell/blob/master/memclean.c)
 Function to free passed arguments or any leaks.